echemdb/svgdigitizer/doc/workflow.md

 ## Step 4: Create a metadata file for each digitized curve

-Create a yaml file with the same name than the svg file:`mustermann_2021_svgdigitizer_1_p0_2b_blue.yaml`
+Create a YAML file with the same name than the SVG file:`mustermann_2021_svgdigitizer_1_p0_2b_blue.yaml`

 **TODO:** Templates for various systems can be found in the examples section of the [electrochemistry-metdadata-schema](https://github.com/echemdb/electrochemistry-metadata-schema).
 The example yaml file for the example plot is located [here](./files/mustermann_2021_svgdigitizer_1/mustermann_2021_svgdigitizer_1_p1_2a_blue.yaml).

-Adjust all keys in the fle according to the content of the research article.
+Adjust all keys in the file according to the content of the research article.

 ## Step 5: Submit to echemdb